ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 ## Confidential Computing

 Confidential Computing can leverage hardware-protected trusted execution environments (TEEs) to operate cloud services that protect the confidentiality of data that they process.
-It relies on remote attestation, which allows the service to prove to remote users what is hash of its code, as measured and signed by the hardware.
+It relies on remote attestation, which allows the service to prove to remote users what is the cryptographic hash of its code, as measured and signed by the hardware. <!-- what is hash???  -->

 For instance, consider a speech recognition service that implements machine learning inference using a deep neural network model.
 The operator of the service wants to prove to its users that the service preserves the user's privacy, that is, the submitted recordings can only be used to detect voice commands but no other purpose (such as storing the recordings or detecting mentions of brand names for advertisement purposes).
 When the user connects to the TEE implementing the service, the TEE presents attestation evidence that includes a hardware certificate and a software measurement for their task; the user verifies this evidence before sending its recording.